Your bag

 Our favourite part of this cycling tour was enjoying our night bazaar food on a hidden rooftop (which you can only find via our experience!) – the vibes were amazing.

-Cycle to Sticky Waterfalls
+Sticky Waterfalls

 Combine cycling through the scenic countryside with a refreshing dip at the Bua Tong Sticky Waterfalls with this cycling trip.
 Climb the unique limestone formations, take a refreshing dip in the cool water, and soak up the stunning scenery.